 The lack of extensive investigations on whether response diversity is the main driver of temporal variability of aggregate community properties mainly relates to the absence of a standardised and consistent ways to quantify response diversity.
 The limited studies that have measured response diversity have done so in different ways (Ross et al. 2023).
 For example (i) using low-level functional traits that forecast some feature of species response to the environment, such as clutch size or specific leaf area (Sasaki et al. 2019).
 Or (ii) by measuring species-specific interaction between environment and abundance in a community context, where if species show different abundance – environment relationship, they have response diversity (Winfree & Kremen 2008).
-Or, else, (iii) measuring some aspect of a population's performance, such as its intrinsic rate of increase (McCann 2016) or biomass change in response to the environment, and take the range of performance–environment model slopes as a direct estimate of response diversity (Leary & Petchey 2009).
-Lately, (iv) response diversity has also been quantified using ecological network analysis of traits, where an higher network complexity represents higher response diversity (Gladstone-Gallagher et al. 2023).
+Or, else, (iii) measuring some aspect of a population's performance, such as its intrinsic rate of increase (McCann 2016) or biomass change in response to the environment, and taking the range of performance–environment model slopes as a direct estimate of response diversity (Leary & Petchey 2009).
+Lately, (iv) response diversity has also been quantified using ecological network analysis of traits, where a higher network complexity represents higher response diversity (Gladstone-Gallagher et al. 2023).

 Recently, a new approach has been developed to empirically quantify response diversity (Ross et al. 2022).
-The approach of Ross et al. (2022) is a flexible and robust method to study how species identity and diversity shape ecological stability in face of disturbance, using generalised additive models (GAMs).
-By capturing how species’ performances depend on their environmental context, this new response diversity framework allows testing the diversity-stability relationship from a new perspective and represents a new tool to mechanistically understand such relationship in a new, standardised way.
+The approach of Ross et al. (2022) is a flexible and robust method to study how species identity and diversity shape ecological stability in face of disturbance.
+It is based on species’ performance curves, e.g., how temperature affects growth rate, and can work with non-linear performance curves.
+Response diversity is then the variation in the slope of the performance curves.
+By capturing how species’ performances depend on their environmental context, this new response diversity framework allows testing the diversity-stability relationship from a new perspective and represents a new tool to mechanistically understand such relationship in a new, standardised way (Ross et al 2023).

-Nevertheless, this framework is not yet able to capture response diversity in the context of interactions among multiple simultaneously occurring (multifarious) environmental drivers.
+Nevertheless, this framework has a significant limitation.
+It is not able to capture response diversity in the context of multiple simultaneously changing (multifarious) environmental drivers.
 This is particularly limiting as human activities have caused an increase in the number and intensity of anthropogenic drivers acting on ecosystems (IPCC-IPBES 2020).
 Multiple environmental drivers may affect ecosystems at a given point in time, potentially undermining their species diversity as well as their stability (Donohue et al. 2016; Zelnik et al. 2018).
-Thus, the diversity-stability relationships cannot be investigated outside the context of the environmental drivers affecting both.
+Thus, we need methods to quantify response diversity inthe context of multifarious environmental change.

-Of particular concern are the potential interactions between multiple drivers, which may result in effects larger than (synergism) or smaller than (antagonism) those expected from the sum of the individual stressors (additive) (Piggott et al. 2015).
+Furthermore, a multifarious context raises potential for interactions between drivers, which may result in effects larger than (synergism) or smaller than (antagonism) those expected from the sum of the individual stressors (additive) (Piggott et al. 2015).
 Evidence shows that multiple interacting drivers are impacting ecosystem’s diversity and stability (Pires et al. 2018; Polazzo & Rico 2021), and meta-analyses summarising available research on multiple driver impacts have highlighted that non-additive effects are common (Crain et al. 2008; Jackson et al. 2016; Birk et al. 2020).